Preliminary Single Subject Credential Program

 - Single-Subject University Internship Program (SSUIP)—For college graduates who will begin fulltime secondary teaching in an area public school, the SSUIP offers you additional support workshops and supervision in your own classroom.

-- Four-Year Integrated Program (FYI): English and Mathematics ONLY—For undergraduates, FYI allows you to simultaneously earn your bachelor's degree in English or mathematics and your teaching credential.
+- Four-Year Integrated Program (FYI): English, Mathematics, and History-Social Science ONLY—For undergraduates, FYI allows you to simultaneously earn your bachelor's degree in English, mathematics, or history and your teaching credential.

-- Junior-Year Integrated Program (JYI): English and Mathematics ONLY —Same as FYI, but with entry at the junior year.
+- Junior-Year Integrated Program (JYI): English, Mathematics, and History-Social Science ONLY—Same as FYI, but with entry at the junior year.

 Professional Opportunities & Scholarships